-The MCW Tissue Bank offers the following services:
+The MCW Tissue Bank offers the following specimens and services:

 - Buffy coat

 - Fresh tissue procurement

 - Snap frozen tissue

 - OCT embedded tissue

 - Specimen QC

 If there is interest in specimens or services not listed above, the MCW Tissue Bank staff will work with investigators to determine feasibility of additional services whenever possible.

 - -80° freezers